 For Volume 34, in connection with Alex Stoner's 2014 Graduate Student Lecture Series talk at the University of Kansas, entitled “The Anthropocene,” we especially invite work that explores the broad themes of Environmental Sociology and Critical Theory.
 This volume will also feature an interview with Harry Dahms, Associate Professor of Sociology at the University of Tennessee, Knoxville.
-STAR also invites work that explores other substantive topics, as well as book reviews, research notes, teaching articles, critical literature reviews (that contribute to scholarship), and other original research.
-Manuscripts received by August 31, 2015, will be considered for Volume 34.
+STAR also invites work that explores religion and other substantive topics, as well as book reviews, research notes, teaching articles, critical literature reviews (that contribute to scholarship), and other original research of interest to sociology.
+See our Call for Papers for more information.

 STAR's Podcast - Social Thought

 Available now is our conversation about critical theory with Harry Dahms, Associate Professor of Sociology at the University of Tennessee, Knoxville.
 He is the Co-Director of the International Social Theory Consortium (ISTC) and the Center for the Study of Social Justice, Co-Chair of the Committee on Social Theory, and editor of Current Perspectives in Social Theory.

 Coming soon to Social Thought is our conversation with John Holmwood, president of the British Sociological Association, Professor of Sociology and Social Policy at the University of Nottingham, and co-founder of the Campaign for the Public University and Discover Society.
 We talked about the 'neoliberal knowledge regime,' higher education in the U.K. and the future of sociology as a discipline.
 An interview with Rebekah Borroway, the KU Sociology Department's first Blackmar Lecturer, will also be there soon.